bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

 Another important thing to keep in mind is that each unique value is a different type.
 Or put another way the _type_ `"foo"` is distinct from the _type_ `"bar"`.
 When talking about these types as a whole it's helpful to step up to the kind layer and refer to them as `Symbol`s.
 For example: `"foo"` and `"bar"` are different types but they're both `Symbol`s.

-When working with Servant, `Symbol`s are used to easily define things like static route segments, as well as named route and query parameters.
+When working with Servant, `Symbol`s are used to easily define things like static route segments, as well as named route and query parameters. `Symbol`s can be brought down from the type level to strings at the value level.
+This means that Servant is able to extract _data_ from API types for use at run time.
+More on this later.

 ## Data type promotion